VisualComputing/Cognitive/README.md

  $ npm install
  ```

-6. Edit the presentation contents using markdown in the `source.md` and adding figures as needed to the `fig/` folder.
+6. Edit the presentation contents using markdown in the `source.md`, adding figures to the `fig/` folder and [p5.js skectches](http://p5js.org/) to the `skectches/` folder as needed.

 7. Serve the presentation and monitor source files for changes